 crowdfunding email list

 This information will tell you what’s working and what isn’t (or what’s not working as well as you may have hoped), but it’s also going to tell you where to focus your attention.
-There are a number of different ways to build your email list, but there’s no rule saying that you have to do all of them.
-You’ll have a lot to juggle as you’re preparing for your campaign’s launch, so you don’t want to spread yourself too thin.
-Experimentation is important, but don’t waste time on something that isn’t working.
+You’ll have a lot to juggle as you’re preparing for your campaign’s launch, so you don’t want to spread yourself too thin and you shouldn’t waste time on something that isn’t working.

-• Look at the audience.
-What do you know about them?
+• Audience: What do you know about them?
 Is there any unifying demographic information?
 Use what you discover here to create messaging that will resonate with them or to find similar audiences in other channels.

-• Look at the content or the way you presented your project in this channel.
-Is it different from what you did in other places?
+• Content and presentation: Is the content or the way you presented it in a high-performing channel different from what you did in other places?
 Are people on Instagram, for example, more receptive to the type of messaging or format you’re using than people on Facebook?
 Use what you find out to refine your presentation.

 Quick Tip: Watch this BackerKit Launch walkthrough to learn more about how the platform can help you build your email list, activate your audience, and get funded early.